 A learning management system (or LMS, for short) is software that automates your employee training and makes it accessible from anywhere.

-That’s because an LMS helps you create your training content.
+That’s because an LMS helps you create online training content.
 Delivers that content to the right employees – so they can train at their own speed.
 And tracks your trainees’ progress.

 To do all this, a learning management system has 2 sides: the back end and the front end.

-The back end (or admin dashboard) is where you create and manage your training content.
+The back end (or admin dashboard) is where you create and manage your training materials.
 You can add new users, assign relevant training, and view your employees’ progress – all from one place.

 The front end (or user interface) is what employees see when they’re added to the system.
 It’s where they can see all their assigned content and actually go through their training.
 And it’s accessed via a web browser or mobile app.
 So, employees can log into it at any time.

-So, you bring employees up to speed easier – without wasting any time.
-And the best part is it doesn’t pull on your managers.
-Because your employees go through training on their own.
-All you need to do is hold them accountable for what they learned.
+And the best part is it doesn’t pull on your managers!
+Because, unlike instructor-led training, your employees go through training on their own.
+Everyone gets the same, consistent training.
+And all you need to do is hold them accountable for what they learned.

-This training win has led the eLearning industry to explode (by a whopping 900%) since 2000.
+This employee training win has led the eLearning industry to explode (by a whopping 900%) since 2000.
 And as companies opt for remote arrangements, the industry grows even faster.
-Because a learning management system is the best solution for training employees.

 SCORM (Sharable Content Object Reference Model) is a set of technical parameters that allows you to easily move your training content from one LMS to another.
 Similar to how a DVD will play just as good in a SONY or LG DVD player.